-UV-C water disinfection
+UV-C disinfection of water

-UV light - Definition
+UV Light – Definition

-Ultraviolet or “UV” is a type of energy found in the electromagnetic spectrum.
+Ultraviolet or “UV” is a type of energy that is found in the electromagnetic spectrum.
 That is, between X-rays and visible light.
 This means that UV rays are not perceptible to the human eye.
 However, we are exposed to this every time we go out in the sun.
 In fact, UV light is responsible for sunburn.

 Their wavelength is between 100 nm and 400 nm.
-These rays are divided into three categories, each with increasing energy: UV-A (315 – 400 nm), UV-B (280 – 315 nm), UV-C (100 – 280 nm)
+These rays are divided into three categories, each of which is increasingly energetic: UV-A (315 – 400 nm), UV-B (280 – 315 nm), UV-C (100 – 280 nm)

 For disinfection, we are only interested in UVC.